Austin Powers: International Man of Mystery: Plot

-Undercover as a married couple, Austin and Vanessa travel to Las Vegas to track Number Two and his secretary, Alotta Fagina.
-Austin infiltrates Alotta's penthouse and discovers Project Vulcan, Dr. Evil's plan to detonate a nuclear warhead at the Earth's core, triggering global volcanic eruptions.
-Alotta seduces Austin to learn his identity.
-Realizing Austin is closing in, Dr. Evil deploys fembots—irresistibly beautiful androids with machine guns concealed in their breasts.
-When Vanessa learns of Austin's encounter with Alotta, she scolds him for pursuing a relationship with her while being unfaithful, and warns that he will end up alone if he does not adapt to modern values.
-A reflective Austin contemplates his isolation, caused by the historic events he has missed, his friends who have died or outgrown him, and society's disdain for his archaic behavior.
+Undercover as a married couple, Austin and Vanessa travel to Las Vegas and encounter Number Two and his secretary, Alotta Fagina.
+Austin infiltrates Alotta's penthouse and discovers Project Vulcan, Dr. Evil's plan to detonate a nuclear warhead in the Earth's core, which will trigger volcanic eruptions around the world.
+After learning that Austin had sex with Alotta, Vanessa is upset, and warns him that he will end up alone if he does not adapt to modern values.
+As Austin catches up on the historic events he has missed, he contemplates his isolation, his friends who have died or outgrown him, and society's disdain for his archaic behavior.

-Austin and Vanessa infiltrate Dr. Evil's lair at Virtucon headquarters but are captured by his henchman, Random Task.
-Despite the United Nations agreeing to Dr. Evil's demands, he continues with his plan.
-Austin and Vanessa escape and reconcile.
-While Vanessa summons reinforcements, Austin encounters the fembots and destroys them by overloading their systems with a striptease.
+Austin and Vanessa infiltrate Dr. Evil's lair at Virtucon headquarters, but are captured by his henchman, Random Task.
+Despite the United Nations agreeing to pay Dr. Evil, he continues with his plan.
+Austin and Vanessa escape, then Vanessa summons reinforcements.
+Austin encounters Dr. Evil's fembots—irresistibly beautiful female androids with machine guns concealed in their breasts—and destroys them by overloading their systems with a striptease.
 British forces storm the lair as Austin disables Project Vulcan.
-He confronts Dr. Evil, who mocks Austin's outdated hippie ideals.
+He confronts Dr. Evil, who mocks Austin's outdated ideals.
 Austin retorts that the core value of the 1960s was freedom—a principle that remains timeless.
-Activating the lair's self-destruct mechanism, Dr. Evil escapes in a rocket.
-Austin and Vanessa evacuate before the lair explodes.
+Activating the lair's self-destruct mechanism, Dr. Evil escapes in a rocket, and Austin and Vanessa evacuate the lair before it explodes.
 Three months later, Austin and Vanessa are married.
-During their honeymoon, Random Task attacks, but the couple subdues him and retreats to their balcony.
-Among the stars, Austin spots the cryogenic chamber containing Dr. Evil, who vows revenge.
+During their honeymoon, Random Task attacks, but they subdue him.
+In a cryogenic chamber aboard his rocket, Dr. Evil vows revenge.